PaulD103/javascriptcodingProjects/navigation/README.md

 }
 ```

 In the class _Village_ I added an extra function _setAllNeighbors()_, that adds all neighbors of each village into the _this.neighbors_ array.
-This function uses the two dimensional array, that you'll see in the next step, to test if there's an connection.
+This function uses the two dimensional array, that you'll see in the next step, to test if there's an connection. <br>
 <br>

 ### Creating an one dimensional array, in which all the villages are saved: